 Now that you have one flat face and one straight edge, it’s time to move to the planer.
 Be sure to place the jointed (flat) surface down on the planer’s infeed table.
 Set the thickness of the planer to just slightly below the highest point of the un-planed face of your board – you do not want to take off too much on the first pass, as this could cause the board to get jammed in the planer.
 Continue raising the infeed table until you reach the desired thickness of your board.
 This will ensure that the opposite face is parallel to the flat face you just created.

 Tip: Take light passes at first.
 You can always take more off, but you can’t put it back!
-The golden rule in our shop is to lower the blades by just one turn of the wheel after each pass!
+The golden rule in our shop is to raise the table by just one turn of the wheel after each pass!

 For this step you have two choices depending on your goal: you can take off just enough of the non-jointed edge tosquare up your board, OR you can take off whatever is needed to achieve your desired width.